LitExtension Blog

 5. Elliot

-Elliot is often listed among the best Squarespace templates for photographers and artists who prioritize visual storytelling.
+Elliot is great for photographers and artists who prioritize visual storytelling.
 The template is clearly built for visual impact, with very little getting in the way of the work itself.

 Elliot